fbab/cdli-gh.github.io/pages/annotations.md

 	# text = Slovenská ústava: pro i proti
 	# text_en = Slovak constitution: pros and cons

 In the Ur III administrative corpus, sentences span many lines and the structure of documents is complex and is divided into surfaces and sections, based on the medium of the text.

-The ConLL-U syntax is thus adapted as such:
+The ConLL-U syntax is thus adapted in such manner:

-	# newdoc id = P101049
-	# newsurface id = P101049-obverse
-	# newsection id = P101049-obverse-column-001
-	# line_id = P101049-obverse-column-001-0001
-	# text = 2(disz) ma2 1(gesz2) gur 2(ban2)-ta ma2-lah5-bi i3-ib2-u3
-	# text_en = 2 barges of 60 gur (capacity), 2 ban2 (per day) each, their skippers piloting

-Notes: It might be best to reduce the ids to the actual division and process the preceding divisions to get their ids if needed, to avoid repetition?
-Eg:
+- In a comment line above the textual information, the text id must be mentionned, eg:

-	# newdoc id = P101049
+	# newdoc id = P653433

-	# newsurface id = obverse
-	# newsection id = column 1
-	# line_id = 1
-	# text = 2(disz) ma2 1(gesz2) gur 2(ban2)-ta ma2-lah5-bi i3-ib2-u3
-	# text_en = 2 barges of 60 gur (capacity), 2 ban2 (per day) each, their skippers piloting
+- The ID field contains all information about the surface, column, line and token, eg : o.col1.1.1.;  o.1.1 if there is no column.
+Only the column number is optional.

+- Blank lines are used to separate clearly different sections of the texts but usually one text will be considered as one long sentence.

-### ConLL-U Fields
+### CoNLL-U Fields
+#### Original CoNLL-U Fields
+ConLL-U fields description based on the Universal Dependencies website

 - ID: Word index, integer starting at 1 for each new sentence; may be a range for multiword tokens; may be a decimal number for empty nodes.
 - FORM: Word form or punctuation symbol.
 - LEMMA: Lemma or stem of word form.